SeanGallen/PhpToDo/README.md

-Very simple To Do project.
+# PHP ToDo.

-Using PHP, MYSQL and Javascript.
+###Using PHP, MYSQL and Javascript.

+``
 You will need to add your own MYSQL connection.
 The secrets.php I include has my private info which I have gitignored.
-Once you save those variables in the myssli_connection() you should have no problem.
+Once you save those variables in the myssli_connection() you should have no problem.``